cbtham/rhoai-genai-workshop/README.md

 ### 5.3 Importing vLLM Dashboard

 The vLLM dashboard that is used by Emerging Tech and Red Hat Research can be found here: https://github.com/redhat-et/ai-observability/blob/main/vllm-dashboards/vllm-grafana-openshift.json.
 This dashboard is based on the upstream vLLM dashboard.
+It gives you an insight to key metrices of your deployed LLM/s.

 1. Go to Dashboards -> Create Dashboard